The consequences of tooth decay can be quite serious depending on how severe the decay is.

 Yours in good dental health,

-Based in Brampton, Ontario, Brampton Dentist Dr. F. Keshavarz Dentistry has been practicing gentle and pain-free dentistry for over two decades.
-During this time, they have helped to improve the dental health of countless satisfied patients in Peel Region, Brampton and beyond!
-Feel free to call us today at (905) 791-3867 for any dental health question you may have, as we are always happy to hear from you.
+Based in Brampton, Ontario, Dr. F. Keshavarz Dental Clinic has practiced gentle and pain-free dentistry for over two decades.
+During this time, they have helped to improve the dental health of countless satisfied patients in Brampton, Peel Region, Bramalea and beyond!
+Call us today at (905) 791-3867 for any dental health questions, as we are always happy to hear from you.